2023 Signature and Nurturing Grants

-The aim of the Melbourne Women’s Fund Grants Program is to help improve the well-being of women and families in Metropolitan Melbourne.
+The aim of the Melbourne Women’s Fund Grants Program is to help improve the well-being of vulnerable women and families in Metropolitan Melbourne.

 We do this primarily by distributing a Signature Grant and a Nurturing Grant annually to two bold, often smaller, non-profit organisations striving to do outstanding work for the benefit of these individuals.
-Our membership votes for the two grant winners from among six finalists that present their organisation and proposed project at our annual Grant Awards Celebration in July.
+Our membership votes for the two grant winners from among six finalists that present their organisation and proposed activity at our annual Grant Awards Celebration in November.
 We also provide smaller Merit Awards to our finalist runner-ups.

 As we are a giving circle, our grant amounts are dependent entirely on the funds we receive from our members by 30 June each year.

-MWF grants are reviewed by the Lord Mayor’s Charitable Foundation’s Chief Executive Officer and approved by its Board.
+MWF grants are reviewed by Lord Mayor’s Charitable Foundation’s Chief Executive Officer and approved by its Board.

-To be eligible to apply for a Melbourne Women’s Fund grant, organisations must meet these four criteria.
+To be eligible to apply for a Melbourne Women’s Fund grant, organisations must meet these four main criteria.